mxagar/tool_guides/c++/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 - We basically `find()` the `key` we want to insert in th etree until we find the node.
 The node can be
     1. leaf (= no children) or
     2. somewhere in a middle level with one child or
-    3. two children or the root node
+    3. with two children or the root node
 - The cases (1) and (2) are straightforward: we remove the node (case 1) and re-link the nodes as in a linked list if necessary (case 2).
 - The case (3) is more complicated because we need to find a best new node. **The best cadidate for that is the node which has the closest `key` to the node we are removing**.
 That is called the **In-Order Predecessor** or IOP:
     - That IOP node is the previous node to the one we are eliminating in an in-order traversal, i.e., a traversal of nodes with ascending `keys`.